Remove an automatically spawned process

 Recently I got a new computer from work and it was pre-installed with some softwares from IT support service.
 Some of them are useful to aid IT support to remotely install packages on my computer while some aim at collecting logs or controlling network usage.
 I have no problem running them when needed but they are auto launched at startup, which are unwanted background processes.
 And that is what I don’t like about them.
 Killing them all does not work as they are automatically spawned mysteriously.

 So here is how I contain them in more control manner.
-To give a concrete example of such preinstalled software, I use MacApp Kiosk, which has executable process called as FileWave.app.
-This knowledge can be obtained by using Activity Monitor tool shipped in any OSX.
+To give a concrete example of such preinstalled software, I use MacApp Kiosk

-• List all related processes to FileWave.
+- List all related processes to

 As expected we could not find who is the parent process but we got a hint that was indeed a system process.

-• This led to the other possibility that is the process is being kept alive by the launch daemon launchd.
+.
 We need to examine all possibilities that our targeted process was configured to be launched somewhere among these locations.

-The result showed that there is an entry *.plist as XML file that configures how the fwGUI should be launched.
+The result showed that there is an entry *.plist

-The file contains several parameter and we can see it has KeepAlive parameter, which is exactly we don’t want to have.
-Remove this parameter will stop FileWave app to be spawned after we kill it manually.
+parameter, which is exactly we don’t want to have.
+Remove this parameter will stop FileWave

 ...